 Church of the Holy Sepulchre

-The Church of the Holy Sepulchre, built in 335 A.D., is the site where many Christians believe Jesus was crucified and where his resurrection occurred.
+The Church of the Holy Sepulchre, built in A.D.
+335, is the site where many Christians believe Jesus was crucified and where his resurrection occurred.
 It’s located in the Christian quarter of Jerusalem.

 Thousands of Christian pilgrims from around the world travel to this church each year.
 Many regard it as the holiest Christian site in the world.